ec1oud/nettebook/README.md

 development.

 - requires Qt 5.14 or newer (Qt 6 is OK) to build the main application (in src/)
-- includes code for a KIO slave for reading and writing via IPFS, which also enables KDE applications like [kate](https://kate-editor.org) and [dolphin](https://kde.org/applications/system/org.kde.dolphin) to see the files on your local MFS/unixfs instance or at a particular IPFS hash.
+- includes code for a KIO worker for reading and writing via IPFS, which also enables KDE applications like [kate](https://kate-editor.org) and [dolphin](https://kde.org/applications/system/org.kde.dolphin) to see the files on your local MFS/unixfs instance or at a particular IPFS hash.
 This